dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 wedge serial crystallography where we tend to consider each dataset a unit and are not paying much attention to changes *within* each dataset caused, for example, by radiation damage.
 By contrast, in this case, we'd like to try filtering individual bad images rather than complete datasets.

-The command we need for that is the following:
+Also, ``dials.scale`` optimises the error model using reflections with an expected intensity above a particular value.
+For synchrotron X-ray datasets the default of 25.0 seems to work fine, but in this case that results in rather few reflections being used for error modelling in the the low resolution shells, so we will decrease that value to 10.0.

 .. code-block:: bash